 This is the value of reserves associated with equity-settled share-based payments granted to employees as part of their remuneration package.
-Only reserves relating to the issue of new shares may be included in this item.
 Reserves associated with equity-settled share-based payments to employees involving the purchase of existing shares must be excluded from this item and from other components of capital reported in this form.